brewingcode/ember-google-publisher-tags/README.md

 * `tracing=true`: Turn on `Ember.Logger.log` tracing.

-Additionally, if you want to use GPT's `setTargeting` function to serve targeted ads, extend the `GooglePublisherTag` component and include an `addTargeting` function in your child component:
+Additionally, if you want to use GPT's `setTargeting` function to serve targeted ads, extend the `GooglePublisherTag` component and override the `addTargeting` function in your child component:

 ```js